moleculer-java/moleculer-spring-boot-demo/README.md

 ![image](docs/getobject.png)

 The java-based Moleculer node's REPL console can be accessed via telnet.
-To do this, type "telnet localhost" command, then enter the user name and password (defaults are "admin" / "admin"):
+To do this, type "telnet localhost 21" command, then enter the user name and password (defaults are "admin" / "admin"):

 ![image](docs/info.png)